 - Hernias that do not close by four months of age should be surgically repaired.
 Surgical repair consists of gently pushing the protruding tissue back through the opening and then suturing the hole closed.

 - The surgical repair can be performed at the same time a puppy is spayed or neutered.
+Often it may be included within the cost of the spay/neuter for no extra fee of for an extra $100-$200.

 Follow Your Vet's Advice